MicrosoftDocs/sql-docs/azure-sql/database/troubleshoot-common-connectivity-issues.md

 When you build the [connection string](/dotnet/api/system.data.sqlclient.sqlconnection.connectionstring) for your **SqlConnection** object, coordinate the values among the following parameters:

 - **ConnectRetryCount**:&nbsp;&nbsp;Default is 1.
-The range is 0 through 255.
+Range is 0 through 255.
 - **ConnectRetryInterval**:&nbsp;&nbsp;Default is 10 seconds.
-The range is 1 through 60.
+Range is 1 through 60.
 - **Connection Timeout**:&nbsp;&nbsp;Default is 15 seconds.
-The range is 0 through 2147483647.
+Range is 0 through 2,147,483,647.
 - **Command Timeout**:&nbsp;&nbsp;Default is 30 seconds.
-The range is 0 through 2147483647.
+Range is 0 through 2,147,483,647.

 The connection retry settings (ConnectRetryCount and ConnectRetryInterval) apply to connection resiliency.
-Connection resiliency encompasses the following two distinct scenarios:
+Connection resiliency includes the following distinct scenarios:

-- Open connection resiliency refers to the initial SqlConnection.Open/OpenAsync() method.
-The first connection attempt is counted as try zero.
-ConnectRetryCount applies to retry numbers above that.
-So, when connection zero fails (might not be immediate), ConnectRetryInterval is applied first followed by subsequent ConnectRetryCount (and ConnectRetryInterval) attempts.
-To take advantage of all retry attempts, the Connection Timeout must allow time for all attempts.
+- Open connection resiliency refers to the initial **SqlConnection.Open** or **OpenAsync()** method.
+The first connection attempt is counted as try zero. **ConnectRetryCount** applies to subsequent retries.
+Therefore, if connection zero fails (this might not occur immediately), **ConnectRetryInterval** is applied first followed by subsequent **ConnectRetryCount** (and **ConnectRetryInterval**) attempts.
+To take advantage of all retry attempts, the **Connection Timeout** property must provide time for all attempts.

-- Idle connection resiliency refers to the automatic detection and reconnection of existing idle connections that have been broken.
-The first attempt at reconnecting a broken idle connection counts as the first retry attempt.
-To take advantage of all retry attempts, the Command Timeout must allow time for all attempts.
+- Idle connection resiliency refers to the automatic detection and reconnection of existing idle connections that were broken.
+The first attempt to reconnect a broken idle connection is counted as the first retry attempt.
+To take advantage of all retry attempts, the **Command Timeout** property must provide time for all attempts.

 Example:
-Assume the following values for ConnectRetryCount and ConnectRetryInterval parameters:
+Assume the following values for the **ConnectRetryCount** and **ConnectRetryInterval** parameters:

 ConnectRetryCount: 3
 ConnectRetryInterval: 10 seconds

-See how these values are used for the following two scenarios:
+Notice how these values are used in the following scenarios:

 **Scenario: New connection**